MeanderingProgrammer/render-markdown.nvim/README.md

     log_runtime = false,
     -- Filetypes this plugin will run on file_types = { 'markdown' },
+    -- Additional events that will trigger this plugin's render loop change_events = {},
     -- Out of the box language injections for known filetypes that allow markdown to be -- interpreted in specified locations, see :h treesitter-language-injections -- Set enabled to false in order to disable